Fuji Excursion: direct train from Shinjuku to Mount Fuji

 Mount Fuji is a breathtaking destination which is right at the top of many visitors’ bucket lists.
 It offers sensational views which have inspired Japanese art for centuries but, at over 3,500 meters above sea level, it has not been the easiest place to get to!

-The great news is that the launch of the new Fuji Excursion train has made it much easier.
-It connects Shinjuku Station (Tokyo) directly to Mount Fuji which saves travelers a great deal of time as well as the hassle of making multiple changes.
+The implementation of the Fuji Excursion train has made it much easier.
+It connects Shinjuku Station (Tokyo) directly to Mt Fuji which saves travelers a great deal of time as well as the hassle of making multiple changes.

 Fuji Excursion service